Chapter 28 : Chapter Twenty-Eight - Severus

-I took a deep breath, unable to believe my own words as I uttered them, “Unless I’m experiencing mass hallucinations, that was a Chinese Fireball dragon.”
+I took a deep breath, unable to believe my own words as I uttered them, “Unless I just experienced a severe hallucination, that was a Chinese Fireball dragon.”

 “Wow,” Avrille said again.
-“Is it common for someone to have a dragon for a Patronus?”
+“It, um … probably isn’t very common for someone to have a dragon as a Patronus, is it?”

 I shook my head.
 “I have never heard of anyone having a Patronus so large.
-I think it safe to say that the extent of your powers will be clearly evident if you ever showed that to someone.
+I think the extent of your powers will be clearly evident if you ever showed that to someone.
 Just out of curiosity, what exact memory were you thinking about?”

 I closed my eyes slowly and forced myself to remain calm.
 She was able to produce that without even consciously trying to.
 “Yes, I should think that would suffice.
 I wouldn’t be surprised if you held all of the Dementors in Azkaban at bay with that beast.”

 Avrille beamed happily.
 “Should I try again?” she offered and started to raise her wand.

 “No!”
 I exclaimed and put up a hand to stop her.
 I then cleared my throat and tried to sound less desperate.
 “Rather, I think it’s safe to assume you have that spell down pat for the time being.”
 Though obviously I had known the apparition was simply a Patronus, being sized up by a pair of silvery eyes each as large as my office desk had nevertheless been slightly unnerving.

 It was nearing midnight, and I didn’t think I could handle any more after that dragon, so Avrille and I retired to my rooms to unwind.
 We sat on the sofa together, and Avrille asked me to read a little from the book I had started the other night.
 Even though jumping into the middle, she would have no idea what the plot was, she insisted the sound of my voice relaxed her.